 Compulsory instruction and coursework

-Seminars will be devoted to student activities, and you will be an active contributor through conducting exercises and writing papers ahead of seminars.
-During the seminars, you will be expected to present your own exercises and participate actively in role play and discussions.
-Unless you have completed a minimum of two seminar exercises, and these are approved by the teacher, you will not be eligible for written examination.
+The course sessions are based on a mix of learning techniques, including group exercises, plenary discussions, role play and quiz.
+You will be an active contributor through conducting exercises and writing papers ahead of seminars.
+As a course participant, you will be expected to present your own exercises and participate actively in role play and discussions.

 Absence from compulsory tuition activities